hyperhq/docs.hyper.sh-hyper/Feature/network/network.md

 64 bytes from 172.16.0.119: seq=0 ttl=64 time=0.469 ms
 ```

-And that is how easy you can use the network on Hyper.sh.
+And that is how easy you can use the network on Hyper.

 ## Default network configuration

-When a new container is launched, Hyper.sh will automatically assign a private IP address to the container.
+When a new container is launched, Hyper will automatically assign a private IP address to the container.
 There is currently no way to control the IP allocation.

 The [CIDR](https://en.wikipedia.org/wiki/Classless_Inter-Domain_Routing) of the default private network is set to `172.16.0.0/16`.
-Note: Hyper.sh reserves a few addresses for its own usage.
+Note: Hyper reserves a few addresses for its own usage.